 Work done in the past has shown the movement of agricultural diseases through the atmosphere.
 If these diseases are water soluble, the NRSP-3 can be used to show their movement, as we did with Asian Soybean Rust spores.
-NRSP-3 could be used to monitor movement of any number of biological bodies, spores, etc. We have also proposed in the past to use the assets of the NRSP-3 for an airborne crop disease monitoring network.
-The key here is that NRSP-3 has a network for observation, and with the right scientific techniques, this observational ability can be used for many different agricultural applications.
+NRSP-3 could be used to monitor movement of any number of biological bodies, spores, etc. In the past, we have proposed to use the assets of the NRSP-3 as an airborne crop disease monitoring network.
+The NRSP-3 network for observation, and the right scientific techniques, allows this observational data to be used for many different agricultural applications.

-It also suggests that NADP could be used to monitor the increased use of fertilizer and herbicides/pesticides, which are all likely to be required with increasing food needs.
+Additionally, the NADP data could be used to monitor the increased use of fertilizer and herbicides/pesticides, which are all likely to be required with increasing food needs.

-Additionally, an open agriculturally related network will also allow for easy applications of these types of approaches with the scientists of the SAES system.
+Aan open agriculturally related network also will allow for easy applications of these types of approaches with the scientists of the SAES system.

 Grand Challenge 6 “We must heighten environmental stewardship through the development of sustainable management practices.”

-It seems rather obvious for this Challenge that almost every one of the research articles that have used our data are focusing in part on this Grand Challenge.
-This is the overwhelming majority of the approximately 1000 articles that we have found that have used NRSP-3 data in their research over the past five years (see https://nadp.slh.wisc.edu/pubs/Annual-Data-Summaries/ for specific bibliography).
-It is also the case that all the articles mentioned in this proposal also supports this Grand Challenge.
+It seems rather obvious for Challenge 6 that almost everyresearch articleusing our data are focusing on this Grand Challenge.
+We have found the overwhelming majority of the approximately 1000 articles have used NRSP-3 data in their research over the past five years (see https://nadp.slh.wisc.edu/pubs/Annual-Data-Summaries/ ).
+It is the case that all the articles mentioned in this proposal supports this Grand Challenge.

-Other Challenges Addressed: This listing of grand challenges addressed by NRSP-3 does not discuss the issue of mercury contamination of the soils and fish and impact to the health of the nation that is supported by the three NRSP-3 networks concerned with the movement of mercury (Mercury Deposition Network, Atmospheric Mercury Network, Mercury Litterfall Network).
-However, these networks to do provide meaningful research data direction to the Science Roadmap Grand Challenges 4 and 5, concerning health of the national food supply (mercury principally moves into the food chain of fish).
+Other Challenges Addressed: This listing of grand challenges addressed by NRSP-3 does not discuss the issue of mercury contamination of the soils and fish or the impact to the health of the nation.
+The three NRSP-3 networks concerned with the movement of mercury (Mercury Deposition Network, Atmospheric Mercury Network, Mercury Litterfall Network)do provide meaningful research data direction to address the Science Roadmap Grand Challenges 4 and 5, concerning health of the national food supply (e.g., mercury moving into the food chain of fish).
 Fish are principally harvested, but aqua culture is increasing in importance.
-Fish consumption is important to many subpopulations, particularly coastal states, and native American populations.
+Fish consumption is important to many subpopulations, particularly coastal states, and native American subsitence populations.

 Overall, one of the principal advantages of the NRSP-3, is that it is a science-based observation network.
-With its structure, scientific direction, and site locations around North America, the NRSP-3 can be used to make many fundamental measurements in a wide variety of ways to measure the moment of chemical or lifeforms in many new ways to support many challenges to agricultural researchers.
-It is also structured for agricultural scientists to make these needs known and to test these ideas out relatively quickly through the NRSP designation.
+With its structure, scientific direction, and site locations around North America, the NRSP-3 can be used to make many fundamental measurements in a wide variety of ways to measure the temporal and geographical impacts of both chemical or biological effects in supportagricultural research.
+It is structured for agricultural scientists to make these needs known and to test these ideas out relatively quickly through the NRSP designation.

 B. Relevance to stakeholders: (8,000 characters)